awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: No
 `attemptDurationSeconds`
 The time duration in seconds \(measured from the job attempt's `startedAt` timestamp\) after AWS Batch terminates unfinished jobs\.
 The minimum value for the timeout is 60 seconds\.
+For array jobs, the timeout applies to the child jobs, not to the parent array job\.
+For multi\-node parallel \(MNP\) jobs, the timeout applies to the whole job, not to the individual nodes\.
 Type: Integer
 Required: No